defipy-devs/defipy-docs/.ipynb_checkpoints/README-checkpoint.rst

 Uniswap V3 Example
 --------------------------

-Simular setup as Uniswap V2, however only available via primitive API; see left side menu.
+Simular setup as above, however only available via primitive :ref:`uniswapv3`; see left side menu.
 For basic setup, see following:

 .. code-block:: console